scikit-rt/scikit-rt/PLANNED_ADDITIONS.md

 are to allow:
 - reading and linking of DICOM files grouped by patient but otherwise unsorted;
-- writing out all or part of a DICOM dataset accoding to the VoxTox mode.
+- writing out all or part of a DICOM dataset accoding to the VoxTox model.

 The `skrt.patient.Patient` class provides generic data-handling capabilities, but individual studies may benefit from subclasses providing